-Figure 2 shows long tracks starting at corresponding to a location on the cloud surface.
+Figure 2 shows long tracks corresponding to a location on the cloud surface.
 These tracks follow the relative cloud position through up to 30 captured images.
 The tracks are generated from image pairs by repeated tracking steps originating at the t_2 pixel position of the previous image pair.
 Using these tracks, additional physics based filtering criteria can be defined.

-Each of these tracks contains many $P{\rm CS}$ points which should all describe the same part of the cloud.
-As clouds move with the wind, the points $P{\rm CS}$ do not necessarily have to refer to the same geocentric location.
-In fact, figure ?? shows similar tracks to figure 2, but now these tracks consist of the corresponding cloud surface points, but should be transported with the local cloud motion.
-For successfully tracked points, it can indeed be observed that the displacement of the $P{\rm CS}$ points in a 3D geocentric coordinate system.
-These tracks do not jump randomly around some center as they would do if they are only influenced roughly follows a preferred direction instead of jumping around randomly, which would be expected if the apparent movement would just be caused by measurement errors.
-Instead, they roughly follow some preferred direction.
-The arrows in Figure 2 show the average movement of the $P{\rm CS}$ of each track, reprojected into camera coordinates.
+Each of these tracks contains many P{CS} points which should all describe the same part of the cloud.
+As clouds move with the wind, the points P{CS} do not necessarily have to refer to the same geocentric location, but should be transported with the local cloud motion.
+For successfully tracked points, it can indeed be observed that the displacement of the P{CS} points in a 3D geocentric coordinate system roughly follows a preferred direction instead of jumping around randomly, which would be expected if the apparent movement would just be caused by measurement errors.
+The arrows in Figure 2 show the average movement of the P{CS} of each track, reprojected into camera coordinates.